 If you’re a kitchen wizard or enjoy watching network cooking shows (“Food Network” and “The Cooking Channel”) you may have seen a Richard Rose Culinary claim to fame: walnut and cherry end-grain cutting boards.
 Rick Odea and Rose Miranda are proud owners of “Richard Rose Culinary”, manufacturing in the DCEDC incubator, and “Cutting Boards and More” retail store selling Richard Rose Culinary products, fine local chocolates and candies, unique cards and coffee.

-Born in Green Bay, Wisconsin, Rick spent a great deal of his work career in Arizona as a music shop owner selling musical instruments and Steinway pianos.
-In 2002 he decided to reinvent himself and he bought an existing cutting board business.
-As a third-generation woodworker he thought this a perfect fit – he could then manufacture his own lines of meticulously handcrafted kitchen utensils, cutting boards, pizza boards and much more.
+Born in Green Bay, Wisconsin, Rick spent his career in Arizona as a music shop owner.
+In 2002 he reinvented himself and bought an existing cutting board business.
+As a third-generation woodworker it’s a perfect fit, enabling him to manufacture his own lines of meticulously handcrafted kitchen utensils, cutting boards, pizza boards and more.

-If you would like to learn more about available space at the incubator, or to sign up for the January 2018 Entrepreneurial Training Program, please contact Caleb Frostman at the DCEDC at firstname.lastname@example.org or 920-743-3113, ext.
-203. If you have a business or business idea and would like to set up a business counseling session with a counselor from the SBDC (Usually the first Thursday of the month, 90 minutes in length, and FREE to you), please call Cindy Wick at 920-743-3113.
+If you would like to learn more about available space at the incubator, or to sign up for the Entrepreneurial Training Program, please contact the DCEDC: email@example.com or 920-743-3113.
+If you have a business or business idea and want help advancing the idea into reality, call DCEDC to schedule a business counseling session with a counselor from the SBDC (Usually the first Thursday of the month, 90 minutes in length, and FREE to you): 920-743-3113.